Getting Started

 Installation

-Section titled “Quick start”Once installed, you can start parsing from the command line:
+Section titled “Quick start”Once installed, parse from the command line:

 # Parse a PDF and print text to stdoutlit parse document.pdf